 Upon successful completion, students will have the knowledge and skills to:

-On successful completion of this course, students will have the knowledge and skills to engage at an Advanced level of Thai.
+On successful completion of this course, students will have the knowledge and skills to engage at an Upper Intermediate level of Thai.

 Relevant past experience includes: